austinhuang0131/metagon/list/contributing.md

 title: Contribute to translations
 ---

-If you want to contribute, you should [shoot us a pull request](https://github.com/austinhuang0131/metagon/tree/gh-pages/list).
+If you want to contribute, you should [shoot us a pull request](https://github.com/austinhuang0131/metagon/tree/gh-pages/list) or [email me](mailto:im@austinhuang.me).

 ## Template
 Name the file with the [two-letter ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language, plus the `.md` suffix.
 The only exception is Traditional Chinese, which should be `zhtw.md`.